- Bachelor of Social Work (BSW)

 - Students interested in a professional degree in a helping profession

-- Students interested in two practicum/internship opportunities within the degree program
+- Students interested in practicum/internship opportunities within the degree program

 Why Social Work?

-- Many different job opportunities available with a BSW degree
+- Many different job opportunities available with a social work degree

 - Social Work faculty with many years of direct social work experience